How to Avoid Microplastics: The Highest-Impact Changes, Ranked

 You cannot eliminate microplastic exposure entirely.
-But the research shows that a handful of specific changes can dramatically reduce your intake — some by tens of thousands of particles per week.
+But the research shows that a handful of specific changes can dramatically reduce your intake — particularly around food preparation, drinking water, and what you heat food in.

 Find out your current exposure level